 Build, CI, and how releases leave the repo

-The build script chains tsc, declaration emit, library Vite build, then standalone UMD without externals so one file carries everything.
 CI on main runs lint, typecheck, unit, integration, then build + Playwright Chromium E2E as a mandatory gate.
-Publishing triggers on release published or workflow_dispatch, publishing to GitHub Packages.
+Publishing triggers on release published or workflow_dispatch.

 Where I’m taking embedacode next

-Skip or wrap: private GitHub without your own proxy; localized UI requirements; heavy reliance on JSX/TSX/HTML coloring without supplying language overrides; anything that needs a sandboxed runtime.
+Good fit: tutorials, docs sites, public companion repos where read-only browsing beats execution.
+Skip or wrap: private GitHub without a proxy; localized UI requirements; heavy reliance on TSX/JSX/HTML coloring without overrides; anything that needs a sandboxed runtime.

 Own the reading experience